Lebanon:Operations of the Islamic Resistance on Saturday, De...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 14:55 a gathering of enemy soldiers in the vicinity of the ‘Ramiya’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 12:50 the ‘Al-Raheb’ Site and its garrison with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 14:55 the ‘Semmaqah’ Site in the occupied Lebanese Shebaa Farms, and targeted a gathering of enemy soldiers in its vicinity with the appropriate rocketry weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 12:50 the Division 91 HQ in the ‘Branit’ Barracks with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 14:35 the ‘Jal Al-Alam’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:35 a gathering of infantry soldiers in the vicinity of the the ‘Ruwaisat Al-Assi’ with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 15:00 a gathering of ‘Israeli’ occupation soldiers in the vicinity of ‘Birket Risha’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:35 the HQ of the 91st Division Command in the ‘Branit’ Barracks with the rocketry weapons, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 15:10 the ‘Al-Raheb’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 13:30 the ‘Al-Naqoura’ Naval Site with the appropriate weapons, scoring a direct hit.
+- And as part of the initial response to the ‘Israeli’ enemy’s bombardment of a house in Houla yesterday, the Islamic Resistance fighters targeted at 15:30 an ‘Israeli’ force that was stationed in a ‘house’ inside the ‘Dovev’ settlement with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 16:50 the ‘Al-Hamra’ Site with the appropriate weapons, scoring a direct hit.
+- And as part of response to the ‘Israeli’ enemy’s bombardment of a house in Houla yesterday, the Islamic Resistance fighters targeted at 16:25 another ‘Israeli’ force that was stationed in a ‘house’ inside the ‘Dovev’ settlement with the appropriate weapons, inflicting upon them confirmed losses.

-- The Islamic Resistance fighters targeted at 16:50 the ‘Berkat Risha’ Site with the appropriate weapons, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 16:25 the ‘Al-Marj’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 17:30 a gathering of enemy soldiers in the vicinity of the ‘Jal Al-Allam’ Site with the appropriate weapons, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 16:25 the ‘Metula’ Site with the appropriate weapons, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}